India launches craft to study the sun after a successful lunar landing

 The satellite is scheduled to take 125 days to reach the L1 point.

 India became the first country to land a spacecraft near the moon's south pole on Aug.
 23 — a historic voyage to uncharted territory that scientists believe could hold vital reserves of frozen water.
-After a failed attempt to land on the moon in 2019, India joined the United States, the Soviet Union and China as only the fourth country to achieve this milestone.
+After a failed attempt to land on the moon in 2019, India joined the United States, Russia and China as only the fourth country to achieve the milestone.

 "Congratulations India.
 Congratulations ISRO," he said while being present at the ISRO control room.
 "It's a sunshine moment for India."